Momentum-Team-17/course/phase3-fe/search.md

 ## 🏗️ Project

-What can you do to make your project not just minimally functional, but great?
+What can you work on to deepen your understanding of React this week?

 ## Example Search Request with Query Params